andrew-codechimp/HA-Plant-Monitor-Plus/README.md

 ## ⚠️ Early Development

-Plant Monitor Plus is an integration to give details of a plants moisture with a problem sensor when it requires attention and a last watered tracker that you can automatically (or manually) record when the plant was last watered.
+Plant Monitor Plus is an integration to give details of a plant's moisture with a problem sensor when it requires attention and a last watered tracker that you can automatically (or manually) record when the plant was last watered.

-When you configure each plant you provide a physical moisture sensor and set thresholds for minimum, maximum and amount of moisture increase to detect a plant has been watered.
+When you configure each plant, you provide a physical moisture sensor and set thresholds for minimum, maximum, and amount of moisture increase to detect a plant has been watered.
-You are able to adjust these at any time via the UI.
+You can adjust these at any time via the UI.

 ## Entities